The Role of the Local Governing Body

 Crop

-Richard Hanford, Local Community Governor
+Richard Hanford, Local Governor

 My name is Reverend Richard.
 I grew up in Nottingham and have been the parish priest for Ollerton and Boughton since September 2021.
 As a governor, I wish to help every student at The Dukeries Academy feel that they are loved, cared for and supported in our community.